 See accreditation information for Mayo Clinic College of Medicine.

-The Mayo Clinic campus in Rochester, Minn., includes an extensive outpatient complex; Mayo Clinic Hospital, Saint Marys Campus; Mayo Clinic Hospital, Methodist Campus; and substantial research and education facilities.
+The Mayo Clinic campus in Rochester, Minn., includes an extensive outpatient complex, Mayo Clinic Hospital — Rochester (includes the Saint Marys Campus and Methodist Campus), and substantial research and education facilities.

 Graduation and certification

-When you successfully complete the program's course work and pass the "In-House" comprehensive examination, you are awarded a Master of Nurse Anesthesia (M.N.A.) degree from Mayo Clinic College of Medicine, Mayo School of Health Sciences.
+When you successfully complete the program's course work and pass the "in-house" comprehensive examination, you are awarded a Master of Nurse Anesthesia (M.N.A.) degree from Mayo School of Health Sciences, part of Mayo Clinic College of Medicine.

-Graduates of the program are eligible to take the national examination administered by the National Board on Certification and Recertification of Nurse Anesthesia (NBCRNA).
+Graduates of the program are eligible to take the national examination administered by the National Board of Certification and Recertification for Nurse Anesthetists (NBCRNA).

-Each year, Mayo School of Health Sciences admits up to 30 students in its Master of Nurse Anesthesia Program at Mayo Clinic in Rochester.
-This ensures you will receive a comprehensive educational experience with close instruction.
+Each year, Mayo School of Health Sciences admits up to 30 students to its Master of Nurse Anesthesia Program at Mayo Clinic in Rochester, Minn.
+This ensures you receive a comprehensive educational experience with close instruction.